dvp95/dvp95/README.md

 I'm Drasti, pronounced Druh-shti.

 ### 🔭 Currently working on
-- Adding my own flair to a star map tutorial in Python
+- Using various LLMs models to create mini projects.

 <!--
 **dvp95/dvp95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.